typst/typst/docs/src/guides/guide-for-latex-users.md

 The above example uses the [`cases` function]($func/math.cases) to describe f.
 Within the cases function, arguments are delimited using commas and the arguments are also interpreted as math.
-If you would need to interpret arguments as Typst values instead, prefix them with a `#`:
+If you need to interpret arguments as Typst values instead, prefix them with a `#`:

 ```example